Earl P. Bugher1

 Citations

-1. [S1246] Frederick Lewis Gay, "John Gay, of Dedham, Massachusetts, and some of his Descendants", New England Historical & Genealogical Register, Volume 33, pages 45-57 (January 1879).
+1. [S1246] Frederick Lewis Gay, "John Gay, of Dedham, Massachusetts, and some of his Descendants", New England Historical and Genealogical Register, Volume 33, pages 45-57, (January 1879).
 Hereinafter cited as "John Gay of Dedham, Massachusetts."

 2. [S1248] Eklon Wilson Gay and Christopher Challender Child, "Joanna Hooker, wife of John Borden and John Gay", New England Historical & Genealogical Register, Volume 164, pages 114-120 (April 2010).
 This thoroughly researched and completely sourced article is excellent as it examines and proves that Joanna Hooker was the wife of both John Borden and John Gay.
 Hereinafter cited as "Joanna Hooker, wife of John Borden and John Gay."